-- 15. Maintenance Agreement.
-Prior to recordation, the applicant shall create a maintenance agreement, mutual contract, or restrictive covenant for review and approval by Public Works.
-This agreement between the owners of the proposed parcels shall cover arrangements for shared maintenance costs of any common driveways, common water wells, or any other resources held in common, specifically exempting the County of San Benito for any liability or maintenance costs.
-[SBCC 23.25.009] - 16.
+- 15. Improvements Maintenance: Prior to recordation of the parcel map, the applicant shall prepare and establish a maintenance agreement between the two parcels for the purposes of maintaining any water wells/facilities, easements, or common facilities over one parcel that serve the other, to the satisfaction of the RMA Director.
+The County Resource Management Agency shall ensure that the maintenance agreement is concurrently approved with the approval of the parcel map, per County Code §23.25.007. - 16.
 Encroachment Permit.
-Applicant shall obtain an Encroachment Permit from Engineering for any work being performed within the County ROW or for any road offered for dedication to the County prior to commencement of any improvements. - 17.
+Applicant shall obtain an Encroachment Permit from Engineering for any work being performed within the County ROW prior to commencement of any improvements. - 16.
 Parkland Dedication: The subdivider shall dedicate land for park and recreational purposes, or pay a fee in lieu thereof or a combination of both, at the option of the County, pursuant to County Code §23.15.008.
-[Planning, Public Works] - 18.
-Habitat Conservation Plan Impact Fees: In accordance with County Ordinance 541, which sets fees for the habitat conservation plan financing, the applicant shall contribute, prior to recordation of the subdivision map, a habitat conservation plan mitigation fee of \$600.00 for each lot larger than 5.1 acres (\$1,200 total).
-[Planning] - 19.
-Notice of Determination (Fish & Game Fees): Notice of Exemption (Fish & Game Fees): The applicant/owner shall be required to file a Notice of Exemption for the project.
+[Planning, Public Works] - 17.
+Habitat Conservation Plan Impact Fees: The applicant shall contribute, prior to recordation of the subdivision map, a habitat conservation plan mitigation fee of \$1,200.00 under County Code \$19.19.004, which sets fees of \$600.00 for each lot larger than 5.1 acres for habitat conservation plan financing.
+[Planning] - 18.
+Notice of Exemption (Fish & Game Fees): The applicant/owner shall be required to file a Notice of Exemption for the project.
 The notice shall be provided by the County Planning Department and filed with the County Clerk within five (5) days of approval of the project.
 An administrative fee of \$50.00 shall be submitted to the Planning Department for the filing of the notice.
 [Planning/CDFG]